sgeigers/SimplePhidgets/resources/README.md

 Opens a frequency counter channel as secondary I/O. This currently fits the versatile input Phidget (DAQ1400) when you want to use it as frequency counter.

 ### currentInput
-Opens a current input channel as secondary I/O. This is mostly used in some motor driver boards, for sensing motor current.Q
+Opens a current input channel as secondary I/O. This is mostly used in some motor driver boards, for sensing motor current.

+### motorPositionController
+This allows position control for DC brushed and brushless motors (using relevant VINT controller boards) with the help of an encoder or some other position sensor.
+This mode implements a PID closed loop control. see the [API documentation](https://www.phidgets.com/?view=api&lang=Java&api=MotorPositionController) for more explanations

 ## Using ports as digital or analog inputs
 Sometimes you need to use a hub port or an interfaceKit connector directly.
 This is needed in these cases: